ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/tutorials/sample-apps/presenceSDK_sampleApp/android/index.md

 Select a color theme for your text (light theme should be selected with darker branding colors, while dark theme should be selected with lighter branding colors).

-If you have an Experience account and want to demo the Experience SDK functionality, select Yes to enter your Experience credentials.
+If you have an Experience account and want to demo the Experience SDK functionality, select Yes to enter your Experience credentials. **Note:** Experience SDK only supports Android Lollipop 5.0 - Oreo 8.0 (API level 20-26)
-Otherwise, click Launch SDK.

 Now you can log into this version of the SDK and manage your real tickets!